Motorace Track Day

 -In case a faster rider approaches us, we NEVER try to help him pass, by changing our riding line or direction.
 He is responsible for the overtake and it is safer for both riders if we keep our riding line.

--Once I decide to exit the track, because the session is over or because I want to return to the pits I must raise my hand and slow down so to worn the other riders who follow me on my intention to exit the track.
+-Once you decide to exit the track, because the session is over or because you want to return to the pits you must raise your hand and slow down so to worn the other riders who follow on our intention to exit the track.

 -In a track day (and not a race) we must not ride too close to the rear tire of the front rider.
 We do not know who he is, if he is experienced, if his bike is in a good condition or how he will react in case of panic.
 Any mistake or bike malfunction will cause us problems.
 We have often seen falls this way and since the rider in the back is the one with the responsibility, then we may be the cause of the fall.